Bare-root Perennial Plants

-Perennials are bare root.
+Upon arrival: These plants are bare root.
 Please open your order immediately and check that the roots are firm and pliable, neither soft nor brittle.
-If not planting promptly, make sure roots are moist and store stock in a cool dark place for a day or two.
+Plant as soon as possible.
+If you cannot plant immediately, make sure roots are moist and store stock in a cool dark place for up to seven days.

 Plant to recommended depth and water well.
 Provide about 1" of water per week for a month after planting.